orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/hyperspectral.rst

    R = A.S + N

-where, if `l` is the number of bands of the hyperspectral image, `n` the number of pixels and `k` the number of endmember :
+where, if `l` is the number of bands of the hyperspectral image, `n` the number of pixels and `k` the number of endmember:

 - :math:`R` is the matrix of observed pixel, of size `l.n`
 - :math:`A` is the endmember matrix, of size `l.k`
 - :math:`S` is the abundance matrix, of size `k.n`
 - :math:`N` is the noise matrix, of size `l.n`

-The unmixing problem is to estimate matrices :math:`A` and :math:`S` from :math:`R`.
+The unmixing problem is to estimate matrices `A` and `S` from `R`.
 The following presents an example of hyperspectral unmixing on a scene composed of several geological materials.
 The scene is an extract from the Cuprite dataset acquired by the AVIRIS sensor.
-The extract is available here_, the whole dataset can be retrieved from  AVIRIS_ NASA site.
+The extract is available here_ and the whole dataset can be retrieved from  AVIRIS_ NASA site.